Mahanagar Prabhati/Godhuli Express: Rolling stock

-The train uses a 3023 class locomotive.
+The train uses a 3000 class locomotive.
 Previously, 2900 or 2600 class locomotives were used.
 The train initially ran on a rake of old green-yellow vacuum brake coaches.
 Later in 2011, this rake was changed to a white Chinese air brake coach rake.
-Later, the train's rake was changed again to a red-green Indonesian air brake coach rake.
-Currently, the train runs on a 16/32 load.
-Out of these 16 coaches, there are 4 heated chairs, 2 heated sleepers, 7 fancy chairs, 2 fancy chairs guard brake + dining car and 1 power car.
-When passenger demand increases (such as during Eid), the train is run on a 18/36 load.
+Later, the train's rake was changed again to red-green Indonesian air brake PT Inka 2016 model coach rake.
+Currently, the train runs on a 18/36 load.
+Out of these 18 coaches, there are 5 AC chairs, 3 AC sleepers, 1 non-AC sleepers, 6 fully shovon chairs, 2 shovon chairs guard brake + dining car and 1 power car.
+When passenger demand increases (such as during Eid), the train is run on a 21/42 load.
 Currently, it is being operated with state-of-the-art coaches imported from Korea.